alexei-erm/alexei-erm.github.io/thedataset.md

 ---
 layout: page
+title: "The Dataset"
-title: "For the curious reader, here are some facts about the CMU movie dataset !"
+subtitle: "For the curious reader, here are some facts about the CMU movie dataset !"
 cover-img: "images/datascience.jpeg"
 ---